guttih/voffcon/README.md

 ### More about the system
 ####Users
-There will be three kinds of users (actors). "administrator", "power user/card creator" and a "normal user".
+There are three kinds of users (actors). "administrator", "power user/card creator" and a "normal user".

 #####Administrator
 Has the power to change/modify or delete all cards, and devices.
 He can also give a user access to a card, or a device, just like a card creator.
 This user is the only one who can upgrade, downgrade or delete users.
 He can f.example change a normal user to "administrator" or a "power user".
 He can also change a power user back to a normal user.
 He has total control of everything.